pydantic/pydantic/docs/migration.md

   * [TODO: Add link to documentation of serialization decorators.
 For now, you can find example usage in `tests/test_serialize.py` and `tests/test_computed_fields.py`.]

-### Changes to `pydantic.Field`
-* `Field` no longer supports arbitrary keyword arguments to be added to the JSON schema.
-Instead, any extra data you want to add to the JSON schema should be passed as a dictionary to the `json_schema_extra` keyword argument.
-* [TODO: need to document all other changes...]

 ### Changes to `pydantic.generics.GenericModel`
 * The `pydantic.generics.GenericModel` class is no longer necessary, and has been removed.
 Instead, you can now